survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 ...
 ```

 W> The hashes have been sliced to make the output fit better in the book.
-In practice you can skip slicing them.
+In practice, you can skip slicing them.

 If you generate a build now (`npm run build`), you should see something like this: